-The weaving hall and weaving
+The weaving room and weaving

-The weaving hall
+The weaving room

 Woven fabrics consist of two thread systems, longitudinal warp and transverse weft.
 To tie the two thread systems together, the warp is divided so that certain threads are lifted and form a so-called shed.
 The weft thread is pushed through the shed with a shuttle and the boom then fixes the thread.
 When a new shed is opened, the previous element is bound at the same time.
 The simplest binding is a plain weave which, with the help of two pedals, lifts every other warp thread and thereby forms a simple checkerboard pattern.
 In the case of complicated patterns, many pedals are required which must be used in a certain order for the pattern to appear.
 When you do not have room for more pedals, help is needed.
 Lifting warp threads could in the 19th century in Sweden be the children's task.